Ecosattva -

 I rake and compost leaves, etc.

-I use biodegradable dog poop bags on walks (and do not individually bag from the yard.)
+I use biodegradable dog poop bags on walks (and do not

 I installed gutters and rain barrels for rain water conservation.